 The inner chamber is rinsed to remove lingering traces of pulp.
 Next, a material called gutta percha is placed within the cleared chamber before a small filling is placed to close the access opening.

-If you’d like more information about root canals and how they can save an infected tooth, schedule a visit online today.
-You’re also welcome to call and speak with a friendly member of the administrative staff.
+If you’d like more information about root canals and how they can save an infected tooth, schedule a visit by calling and speaking with a friendly member of the administrative staff.